mklapal/hiring_front/README.md

 - add hover states for facebook icon top left (hover and active states use orange background)
 - create github pull request to this repository and provide the link

-Advanced (optional) - any of these will be taken as BIG plus for you:
+##Advanced (optional) - any of these will be taken as BIG plus for you:
 - use SASS/SCSS instead of pure CSS
 - set different breakpoints to support mobile, tablet and desktop (may use Bootstrap CSS or similar)
 - integrate header section with logo on the left and login box
 - integrate login box with onclick event similar to login box at [https://www.evaluesuite.com/](https://www.evaluesuite.com/) (just design + form, no login functionality needed)

+There is no limit to finish it.
+Just once you are done with at least minimum requirements create github pull request and ping me on michal.klapal@engagementlabs.com and hr@engagementlabs.com

+Good luck!

+Michal